 Do you want to be part of a progressive team of professionals who are dedicated to children and their education?

-Do you want to join our team as we build this new school?
+Do you want to join our Key Stage 1 team as we build this new school in Wokingham?

-Floreat Montague Park Primary School opened its doors for the first time in September 2016.
-The School is developing fast and the following 6 areas are valued:
+Floreat Montague Park Primary School is a positive and progressive school that opened its doors for the first time in September 2016.
+The School has developed fast and the following 6 areas are valued:

 - Personal Development

 With inspiring outdoor learning spaces, the latest technology in classrooms and an engaged, active community this is an exciting time to join our school.

 - A teacher who is inspired by children and their colleagues